gedhi/tadox-postman-collection/README.md

 ## Environment Variables

-Make sure to configure the following environment variables in Postman:
+~~Make sure to configure the following environment variables in Postman:~~

-- `TADO_USERNAME`: Your Tado account username.
+~~- `TADO_USERNAME`: Your Tado account username.~~
-- `TADO_PASSWORD`: Your Tado account password.
+~~- `TADO_PASSWORD`: Your Tado account password.~~

+It is no longer necessary to configure these environment variables as Tado has changed the login logic.
+For more information, please refer to this [link](https://support.tado.com/en/articles/8565472-how-do-i-authenticate-to-access-the-rest-api).

 ## Workflow

-The workflow always starts with the `Login` request.
+The workflow always starts with the `Login` request (firt time).
+Call `Login`, authorize the device with your Tado credentials in a browser (user `verification_uri_complete` from `Login`), and then call the `Get Token`.
 The token is automatically set in the collection and has a duration of 10 minutes (600 seconds).
 After that, call `Get Homes` to retrieve the home ID, which can then be used to make other requests.

 For APIs with parameters such as `roomId` or `deviceId`, the values should be retrieved from the `Get Rooms` or `Get Rooms and Devices` requests.